manu-153/Stock-Price-Prediction-with-LSTM-Neural-Network/README.md

-### Stock-Price-Prediction-with-LSTM-Neural-Network
+# Stock-Price-Prediction-with-LSTM-Neural-Network

-## Project Overview
+##Project Overview

-This project involves predicting stock prices using Long Short-Term Memory (LSTM) networks.
-The model has been applied to four different companies to forecast their future stock prices based on historical data.
+This project focuses on forecasting stock prices by leveraging Long Short-Term Memory (LSTM) networks, a specialized type of recurrent neural network (RNN) well-suited for handling sequential and time-series data.
+By learning from patterns in historical stock market data, the model aims to generate reliable predictions of future price movements.

+To demonstrate its effectiveness, the approach has been applied to the stock price data of four different companies, enabling comparative insights into model performance across varying market behaviors.
+This project highlights the practical application of deep learning in the domain of financial time-series forecasting, providing a foundation for further exploration into algorithmic trading, investment strategy development, and risk management.
+---
 ## Companies Analyzed

 - **Amazon.com, Inc. (AMZN)**